Brad Radke: Batting

 Being in the AL, interleague play forced him to bat 29 times.
 He had 3 hits, a .103 batting average.
 He had no walks, but 5 sacrifice hits.

 Postseason

 Radke made his first of back-to-back-to-back postseason appearances in 2002.
-His postseason totals are very solid with an overall 3.19 ERA in 31 innings pitched.
+His postseason performance was solid, with an overall 3.19 ERA in 31 innings pitched and a 2–3 record.

-His best postseason series was his first, against Oakland.
-He started 2 games out of the 5, winning both with a 1.54 ERA.
-Radke only gave up 1 run in the deciding game of the series before the 5-1 Twins lead was almost squandered in the 9th, when Eddie Guardado gave up 3 runs.
-But the Twins won 5-4 and advanced to the 2002 American League Championship Series.
-He would go on to lose the only game he pitched against the Angels, but shut them out for the first 6 innings of that game.
-In the end, the Twins bullpen and offense failed and they lost 7-1 and lost the series 4-1.
+His best postseason series was his first, against the Oakland Athletics.
+He started two games out of the five, winning both with a 1.54 ERA.
+Radke only gave up one run in the deciding game of the series before the 5–1 Twins lead was almost squandered in the ninth inning, when Eddie Guardado gave up three runs.
+But the Twins won 5–4 and advanced to the American League Championship Series.
+Radke lost the only game he pitched in that series against the Angels, but he shut them out for the first six innings of that game.
+In the end, the Twins lost the game 7–1 and the series 4–1.

-He was 2-3 overall in the postseason.